programmerraja/MyBlog/content/notes/2024/Linux.md

 rather than let the DNS server decide.
 As a hacker, this can be useful for hijacking a TCP connection on your local area network to direct traffic to a malicious web server with a tool such as dnsspoof .
-From the command line, type in the followin`

 Advanced Packaging Tool